History of cricket to 1725: Patrons

-The terms of the wager
+Gambling

 The patrons ensured that cricket was financed in the 18th century but their interest, equally applicable to horse racing and prizefighting, was based on the opportunities that cricket provided for gambling.
 Every important match in the 18th century, whether eleven-a-side or single wicket, was played for stakes.
-The early newspapers recognised this and were more interested in publishing the odds than the match scores.
+The early newspapers recognised this, and were more interested in publishing the odds than the match scores.
 Reports would say who won the wager rather than who won the match.

-Sometimes, gambling would lead to dispute and two matches ended up in court when rival interests sought legal rulings on the terms of their wagers.
-On Monday, 1 September 1718, a game on White Conduit Fields in Islington between London and the Rochester Punch Club was unfinished because three Rochester players "made an elopement" in an attempt to have the game declared incomplete so that they would retain their stake money.
+Sometimes, gambling would lead to dispute, and two matches ended up in court when rival interests sought legal rulings on the terms of their wagers.
+In September 1718, a game on White Conduit Fields in Islington between London and the Rochester Punch Club was unfinished because three Rochester players "made an elopement" in an attempt to have the game declared incomplete, so that they would retain their stake money.
 London was clearly winning at the time.
-The London players sued for their winnings and the game while incomplete was the subject of a noted lawsuit in which the terms of the wager were at issue.
-The court ordered that the match must be "played out" and this happened in early July 1719 (the exact date is uncertain but it was before the 4th).
-Rochester with four wickets standing needed thirty more runs to win but were all out for 9.
-It is not certain if 30 was their overall target or if they needed thirty more in addition to runs scored in the original encounter; equally, it is not known if 9 was the innings total they achieved or if they added nine more to their "overnight" score.
-London's 21-run victory is the earliest known definite result of any cricket match.
-The match is the earliest known mention of White Conduit Fields as a venue.
+The London players sued for their winnings, and the game was the subject of a noted lawsuit in which the terms of the wager were at issue.
+The court ordered that the match must be "played out" (to a finish), and this happened in early July 1719 (the exact date is uncertain, but it was before the 4th).
+Rochester, with four not out batsmen, needed thirty more runs to win, but they scored only nine before they were all out.
+London's 21-run victory is the earliest-known definite result of any cricket match.
+The match is also the earliest known mention of White Conduit Fields as a venue.